jacebenson/jace.pro/content/page/apis/gliderecord.md

 ### getEncodedQuery

 This is really helpful if debugging code.
-If you’re not sure why you’re getting the records you are, I generally add this to my code before my `.query()` and try the query in the GUI.
+If you're not sure why you're getting the records you are, I generally add this to my code before my `.query()` and try the query in the GUI.
 This works on client and server side code.